Make sure your company uses cloud based Azure AD.

 - Now, select an API and Microsoft Graph

 - Click done

 - In the Required permissions panel, click the Grant permissions button.

-How to set up Azure AD provisioning in the bob app?
+Setting up Azure AD provisioning in the bob app

 Go to Settings > Integrations tab > Provisioning > Azure AD.